 14.)
 Castle Howard

 Just a little shy of York, Castle Howard is truly a stunning castle to explore.
-You’ll honestly be blown away by how beautiful this place is and really is one of the best places to visit in England.
+You’ll honestly be blown away by how beautiful this place is, and it really is one of the best places to visit in England.

 Once inside, head to some of the incredible rooms and experience a little slice of this stunning home.